 In a head to head with other marketing platforms, direct mail performs at the lowest cost while producing the highest conversion rate.

 All this indicates that direct mail is alive and working well, thank you.
-Many of our clients, including those in high tech, are recognizing this and low cost direct mail is going through a renaissance.
-They may have maximized their online spend and need to find another channel, or they may enjoy such a high response to direct mail that it’s added to the mix from the start.
+Many of our clients, including those in high tech, recognize this value.
+Unsurprisingly, low cost direct mail is going through a well-deserved renaissance.
+Small businesses may have maximized their online spend and need to find another channel.
+Or, they may enjoy such a high response to direct mail that it’s added to the mix from the start.
 Either way, the results are highly satisfactory and direct mail is becoming a staple in their marketing plans.

 Cost Per Lead Comparison